 - Nodded towards in The Big Bang Theory.
 Bernadette is played by the under 5' Melissa Rauch, but Howard, her boyfriend, isn't that much taller and thus it isn't that big of an issue.
 In one episode at her apartment she got a ring at the doorbell and in order to look through the peephole she had to use a step stool.
 Rauch mentioned that most of her family is pretty short and her husband is around 6', so whenever they get together it feels like he is visiting the Shire.

-- This got taken to new levels when she was on True Blood as she spends most of her screentime with 6"4" Jim Parrack.
+- Melissa Rauch also had this taken to new levels when she was on True Blood as she spends most of her screentime with 6'4" Jim Parrack.

 - In iCarly, Nathan Kress was very short in the first season, compared to the 2 girls in their power trio.
 So he had to wear a very visible pair of giant platform boots.
 By the time season 2 started he'd hit puberty with a deeper voice (mentioned on the show), and he was as tall as Carly.
 In the current episodes, he's starting to tower over Carly as well.